-Residents and Timeframe for Initiating TB Screening TB Symptom & Risk Factor Screening Tool Tuberculin Skin Test (TST) Chest X-Ray (CXR) and Referral to TB Services Entering Detox and/or Residential Drug & Alcohol Treatment Programs: Yes Yes.
-If client likely to return for TST read in 2 days Yes.
-If client is unlikely to return for TST read, or symptomatic, or TST is contraindicated, or Complete prior to or following entry to facility if not symptomatic TST result >10 mm, or immune compromised
+Persons in care and Timeframe for Initiating TB Screening TB Symptom & Risk Factor Screening Tool Tuberculin Skin Test (TST) Chest X-Ray (CXR) and Referral to TB Services Entering Detox and/or Person in Care Drug & Alcohol Treatment Programs: Yes.
+Yes.
+If persons in care likely to return for TST read in 2 days.
+Yes.
+If persons in care is unlikely to return for TST read, or symptomatic, or TST is Complete prior to or following entry to facility if not symptomatic. contraindicated, or TST result >10 mm, or immune compromised.